KamalenduCMenon/SaaS-Postgres-Analytics/README.md

 This project demonstrates building a **PostgreSQL-based analytics system** for a SaaS platform, including **materialized views**, **analytics queries**, and **Python visualization dashboards**.

-It is designed to showcase SQL, database design, analytics, and data visualization skills for portfolios and interviews.
+It is designed to showcase SQL, database design, analytics, and data visualization skills.

 ---